westland-valhalla/retired-warrior/README.md

 [Jon Krakauer](https://www.audible.com/author/Jon-Krakauer/B000AQ8WPY) wrote a book about Alex entitled [Into the Wild](https://www.audible.com/pd/Into-the-Wild-Audiobook/B002V1NYEK), and there is also a [movie](https://www.youtube.com/watch?v=g7ArZ7VD-QQ).

-Carine McCandless, Christopher sister, explains a lot more about his journey.
-On a wounded knee, is no way to be alive, wherever we come from Authenticity is our candle in the dark.
+Carine McCandless, Christopher's sister, explains a lot more about his journey.
+On a wounded knee, is no way to be alive, wherever we come from, Authenticity is our candle in the dark.

 [![Carine McCandless](http://img.youtube.com/vi/DJXM8HjyVSo/0.jpg)](http://www.youtube.com/watch?v=DJXM8HjyVSo)

 (Click image to watch video)

+"To die having made Something more equal to the centuries Than muscle and bone, is mostly to shed weakness" - From Wise Men In Their Bad Hours by Robinson Jeffers.

+Our search for wisdom, as well as our climb onto the shoulders of giants, is just the first part of our story.
+When we learn to push ourselves to travel the hardest slopes, our shoulders will become strong enough to holdup the countless adventurers that are sure to follow.
+Long after we depart, our hard earned wisdom will retain the momentum of our hardest slopes, to serve as an inextinguishable candle in the dark.

 ## The Warrior - A capacious mind